 The Georgia College Middle School Band Camp

 The GC Middle School Band Camp offers middle school students the opportunity to get a head start on the new school year by performing with small ensembles, a Symphonic Band, participating in master classes and having lots of musical fun.
-This camp is designed to be musically intensive, but at the same time allow time for the students to participate in camp recreational activities.
-The students will be well supervised and will be taught by master middle school teachers from around the state.
+One of the strengths of this camp is creativity.
+For the last two years the camp band has created one or more arrangements of their own.
+This creation is completed through the use of audiation, improvisation and simple folk songs.
+We encourage our campers to express themselves musically through this project.

 Dr. James B. Karas is an instrumental music teacher at Lefler Middle School in Lincoln, NE.
 His duties include teaching band, orchestra and jazz band.
 Dr. Karas earned his degrees from the University of Nebraska-Lincoln, University of Bridgeport (CT), and Western Connecticut State University.
 He also attended the Hartt School of Music.
 Prior to working at Lefler, Dr. Karas held a position as Visiting Scholar and Lecturer in the UNL School of Music.
 He taught Instrumental Methods courses and supervised student teachers and practicum students.
 As a secondary educator, his school experience includes time in the Marinette Public School System (Marinette, WI) and Stratford Public Schools (Stratford, CT).
 He has been a clinician, specializing in music improvisation and creativity techniques, for state conventions, colleges and school districts throughout Nebraska, Wisconsin, and Connecticut, as well as the MENC Convention in Kansas City and the Royal Corps of Engineers Band in Brompton, England.